aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-security-and-signatures/set-privileges/_index.md

 document.Save(dataDir + "SetPrivileges_out.pdf");
 ```

-### Sample source code for Set Privileges using Aspose.Words for .NET
+### Sample source code for Set Privileges using Aspose.PDF for .NET
 ```csharp
 // The path to the documents directory. string dataDir = "YOUR DOCUMENTS DIRECTORY";